U.S. Commerce Dept. pressing Taiwan to supply more chips to U.S. automakers

 WASHINGTON (Reuters) -The U.S. Commerce Department is pressing Taiwan Semiconductor Manufacturing Co Ltd and other Taiwanese firms to prioritize the needs of U.S. automakers to ease chip shortages in the near term, Commerce Secretary Gina Raimondo said on Tuesday.

-Raimondo added that “the medium- and long-term solution, though, is like very simply making more chips in America.”
+TSMC CEO C.C.
+Wei said last month the company had worked with its customers since January to reallocate more capacity to support the auto industry, but the shortage had worsened due to a snowstorm in Texas and a fab manufacturing disruption in Japan.

-Since February, President Joe Biden’s administration has been prodding Taiwan on the issue, but automakers have reported no boost in chip supplies.
+Wei expected the chip shortage for its auto clients to be greatly reduced from the next quarter.

-The Commerce Department is planning a high-level meeting with automakers set to take place next week on the issue, said officials briefed on the matter.
+The Commerce Department is planning a high-level meeting with automakers set to take place next week on the chip shortage issue, said officials briefed on the matter.
 A Commerce Department spokesman declined to comment.

 Last week, Ford Motor Co warned the chips shortage may slash second-quarter production by half, cost it about $2.5 billion and about 1.1 million units of lost production in 2021.